tsailiming/cloudforms_ipam_stub/README.md

 * [Import](https://github.com/rhtconsulting/cfme-rhconsulting-scripts) the service dialog and automation code
 * Add a new Service Catalog Item with a VMware Catalog Item Type
 * Under [Request Info](images/request.png), choose Specification as the Customize option.
-* You don't have to select Custom Specification.
-Just select None.
+* You don't have to select a Custom Specification.
+You can just select None.

 After the VM is provisioned, the network information will be set: